Warts and Plantar Warts

 Home treatment includes:

 - Salicylic acid, which is currently considered the most desirable wart treatment, based on its effectiveness and safety.
 The treatment takes 2 to 3 months.
 Salicylic acid formulas include Compound W and Occlusal.
-Learn how to use salicylic acid.
+Ask your doctor about how to use salicylic acid.

 - Tape occlusion (duct tape), in which you use duct tape to cover the wart for a period of time.
 This treatment takes 1 to 2 months.